maemreyo/react-filterize/README.md

 ### 1. Filter Configuration

--   Use `createFilterConfig` to create configurations for each filter.
+-   Use `addFilter` to create configurations for each filter.
 This helps you easily manage the data type and other attributes of the filter.
 -   Use the `transform` property to normalize the filter input data.
 For example, convert the search string to lowercase.

     ```javascript
-    createFilterConfig({
+    addFilter({
       key: 'search',
       label: 'Search',
       defaultValue: '',